pangeran-droid/sqlscan/README.md

 ## Disclaimer

-This tool is**not intended for illegal exploitation**.

-Use **SQLScan** only on:
-- Systems you own
+This tool is **for educational and authorized security testing only**.

-- Systems you have explicit written permission to test
+Use SQLScan **only on systems you own or have explicit permission to test**.

 The author is not responsible for any misuse or damage caused by this tool.